InnerSourceCommons/managing-innersource-projects/infrastructure/infrastructure.md

 raw data information that should be later parsed and treated to be useful.

-There is extra information in the metrics chapter, but in brief, any organization applying inner source, or any other new methodology, should have a way to check how that new process is performing when compared to the old way.
+There is extra information in the metrics chapter, but in brief, any organization applying InnerSource, or any other new methodology, should have a way to check how that new process is performing when compared to the old way.

 This monitoring infrastructure should also have as outcomes several ways of